Masayuki Uemura

 Masayuki Uemura (上村雅之, Uemura Masayuki) was a Japanese engineer, video game producer, and professor.
-He was known for his work as an employee of Nintendo from 1971 to 2004, most notably for serving as a key factor in the development of the Nintendo Entertainment System.
+He was known for his work as an employee of Nintendo from 1971 to 2004, most notably for serving as a key factor in the development of the Family Computer.

 A former employee of Sharp Corporation, Uemura joined Nintendo in 1971 working with Gunpei Yokoi and Genyo Takeda on solar cell technology for the Laser Clay Shooting System arcade game.
-After becoming General Manager of Nintendo R&D2, Uemura served as the lead architect for the Nintendo Entertainment System and Super NES game consoles.
+After becoming General Manager of Nintendo R&D2, Uemura served as the lead architect for the Family Computer and Super Famicom video game consoles.
 He retired from Nintendo in 2004 and became director for the Center for Game Studies at Ritsumeikan University.

 Education

 Uemura graduated from the Chiba Institute of Technology with a degree in electronic engineering.
 He wrote in his autobiography that he very much enjoyed his learning years.

 Career

 Uemura originally worked at Sharp Corporation after graduating from college, selling solar cell batteries.
 He sold photocell technology to several companies, including Nintendo, who used it for a light gun product, called a "ray gun".
 Gunpei Yokoi, Nintendo's main toy designer at the time, discussed with him the possibility of using Sharp's solar cells on interesting products, using their light-detecting capabilities for a shooting game.
 Thus, they, alongside Genyo Takeda, produced electronic light gun games where the gun would shoot a beam of light at the photocells, which would act as targets.
 After Uemura was hired for Nintendo in 1971, they released the Laser Clay Shooting System in January 1973, an arcade game where players shot at projected images of pigeons, with shots registered by photoreceptors.
 Though it was initially successful, the 1973 oil crisis led to the cancellation of most orders for the machine, leaving Nintendo, which borrowed money to expand the business, approximately ¥5 billion in debt.
 As the company recovered, they then produced a miniaturized version of the concept for the home market, 1976's Duck Hunt, a success that would later be adapted into the 1984 video game of the same name.

 When then-Nintendo president Hiroshi Yamauchi split Nintendo into separate research & development divisions, he appointed Uemura as head of R&D2, a division that focused on hardware.
 Uemura led the development of the Color TV-Game line of dedicated consoles.